lulav/LRS_Documentation/blog/2023-09-14-mass-spring-damper/index.md

         citros run -n "default" -m "default simulation"

 After running the command, choose the launch file you wish to run.
+The simulation will start and you could see the mass position and the control signal in the terminal's logs.

 ## Syncing the Project's Setup 📡